ratral/epanet_toolkit/README.md

-# Hydraulic model to understand the reduction of losses in hydraulic systems.
+# Hydraulic model to understand the reduction of Real Water Losses in Water Distribution System (WDS).

 The idea behind this project is to develop a standard hydraulic model to demonstrate the effects of pressure management and the different models of damage location in water networks.